Software-as-a-Service (SaaS) is taking call centers by storm. But what’s all the fuss about?

-And, according to a recent survey of US and UK call center professionals, more than a third of companies with on-premise call centers plan to migrate to the cloud by 2019.
+And, according to a recent survey of US call center professionals, more than a third of companies with on-premise call centers plan to migrate to the cloud by 2020.

 Clearly, modern call center managers prefer cloud call center solutions.
 But why?

 Here are the most important reasons why cloud call center solutions are preferable to premise-based ones: